Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_idct_optimization.md

    FPGA Time:       0.431608 s
    FPGA Throughput: 1186.26 MB/s
    ```

-   Note the performance difference between the IDCT running on the CPU and the IDCT running in the FPGA is about 5x faster than running on CPU
+Note the performance difference between the IDCT running on the CPU and on the FPGA.
+FPGA s about 5x faster than running on CPU.

 ### Optimizing the host code